Moving from children's services to adult social care

-Whichever way you choose to have your care provided, we will support you to review your care when it has been set up and this will happen every year after that.
-If your needs change or you want to review your care you can request a review from us at anytime.
+Whichever way you choose to have your care provided, we will support you to review your care is in place, this will happen every year, but more often if necessary, your allocated worker can explain this to you further.

 Will I have to pay?

-The assessment and any information and advice provided by the Council is free.
+The assessment and any information and advice provided by the council is free.
 The services you receive as a result of the assessment may not be free.
 Depending on your financial circumstances you may have to contribute to the cost of any support provided.
 To find out if you are eligible for financial support we will complete a financial assessment.

-Last updated: 05/11/2019 12:17
+Last updated: 03/06/2021 12:22